 I believe in neither and am certain that for design to succeed, the simultaneous satisfaction of both criteria is essential.
 Form can neither blindly follow function, nor can function solely follow form.
 Form and function are indivisible; the head and the heart are intertwined.
 “Critical Romance” is defined.

 A few years ago, Jamie and I were talking over lunch about why we have not pursued publication more aggressively, or sought having a monograph published about the firm’s great work.
-Our staff, our contractors, and even our clients, would certainly take great pleasure in seeing the work published and the firm gaining the notoriety it so deserves.
+Our staff, our contractors, and even our clients, would certainly take great pleasure in seeing the work published and for the firm to gain the notoriety it so deserves.

 In balancing the head and the heart and by following our principles of “Critical Romance” (not to mention, “Yes, and…, and the K.I.S.S. method), our best work has a certain timelessness and appears effortless.
 Our work is characterized by depth as opposed to surface or style, often forming more of a background than foreground.
 This observation prompted us to remark, “if we were to publish a monograph, even we would be bored.”
 And to be truthful, we are never bored, the work is its own end, and our client’s happiness is our trophy.